KaufmanDeveloper/kaufman-personal-site/posts/using-react-beautiful-dnd.md

 ---
 title: "Using React Beautiful Drag n Drop"
-date: "2020-02-21"
+date: "2020-02-27"
 ---

-Learnings of this process.

-My favorite search engine is [Duck Duck Go](https://duckduckgo.com).

-Example list:

-1. Blah
-2. Blah
-3. blah

-Unorder:

-- Blah
-- Blah2
-- Blah3

 [React Beautiful Drag n Drop](https://github.com/atlassian/react-beautiful-dnd) is a fantastic tool for implementing Kanban tools in your application.
+It supports cross column drag and drop, though it doesn't support x and y coordinate drag and drop like a library like [react-draggable](https://github.com/STRML/react-draggable).

+Detecting if element is currently being dragged or dragged over is built in and makes conditional styling simple.
+Having built in methods for defining drag handles also reduces the complexity of implementing those.

+### API considerations

+- Optimistic updates are probably best, with toast messages for reporting API errors
+- It may be simplest to use ordered lists of items within `Column` objects, though this would require two API calls per move action